-- (a) A relevant person against whom any order has been made by the Disciplinary Committee may appeal to the Appeal Committee in accordance with the Association's appeal procedures as set out in The Chartered Certified Accountants' Appeal Regulations 2006 (hereafter referred to as "the Appeal Regulations"), save that no appeal shall lie solely on the question of costs.
-Any such appeal shall be dealt with in accordance with the Appeal Regulations. - (b) The Association may appeal against a decision of the Disciplinary Committee, subject to the conditions and procedures set out in the Appeal Regulations.
+- (a) Subject to regulations 5(12)(b) and (c), a relevant person against whom any finding or order has been made by the Disciplinary Committee may appeal to the Appeal Committee in accordance with the Association's appeal procedures as set out in The Chartered Certified Accountants' Appeal Regulations 2006 (hereafter referred to as "the Appeal Regulations"). - (b) No appeal shall lie solely on the question of costs save as provided by the Appeal Regulations. - (c) No appeal shall lie against any conditions imposed upon the grant of an adjournment. - (d) The Association may appeal against a finding or order made by the Disciplinary Committee, subject to the conditions and procedures set out in the Appeal Regulations.